csiro-wsn/contiki-examples/serial-interface/README.md

-Hello-world
+Serial-Interface
 ===========

-This adds the hello-world process in hello-world.c to the platform build, which prints "Hello-world" to stdout on startup and toggles the SensorTag's Red LED, every second.
+This adds the serial-interface process in serial-interface.c to the platform build, which will receive and serial input, when ctrl-enter is pressed and turn on the buzzer briefly.